EAST BAY WORKFORCE ALLIANCE CONVENING

 The Oakland Chamber of Commerce, in partnership with school districts, community colleges, and industry employers from Contra Costa to Hayward, is actively addressing the need to align educational opportunities with the workforce needs of industry in the region.
-A prime example of the Chamber’s work is the recently launched East Bay Linked Learning Hub of Excellence, a multi-year initiative made possible with the support of James Irvine Foundation.
+A prime example of the Chamber’s work is the East Bay Linked Learning Hub of Excellence, a multi-year initiative made possible with the support of James Irvine Foundation.
 By turning high school education into a personally relevant, engaging experience for all students, Linked Learning exposes them to previously unimagined college and career opportunities.
 Research shows Linked Learning students have higher rates of engagement and higher graduation rates than their peers at traditional high schools.
 This approach to education is helping to create an engaged, disciplined, and productive future workforce for California, ready to succeed in college, career, and life.
 Find out more about Linked Learning here.

-The Chamber, in its role as the Anchor of the East Bay Linked Learning Hub of Excellence, is pleased that its work connecting and coordinating industry partners and school programs showed early results.
+The Chamber, in its role as Anchor of the East Bay Linked Learning Hub of Excellence, is pleased its work connecting and coordinating industry partners and school programs showed early results.

 On June 13, 2016, two Merritt College students began 10-week internships with the Lawrence Livermore National Lab’s Cyber Defenders program.
 This intensive scientist-lead summer program had students working in teams on real problems being investigated at the Lab.

 The students are graduates of the Merritt College Cyber Security Program, and the internships are the first phase of a developing partnership between the school and LLNL that was initiated and coordinated by the Chamber’s industry engagement work.
 The partnership extends to technical support for the build out of a full computer science degree offering which includes an accelerated math curriculum designed to help students with limited math backgrounds attain a level of proficiency sufficient to insure success in the study of engineering and computer science.
 The Lab is also partnering on resource development in support of this build out, and the continuation of student internships.